OrganismalSystemsBiology/Neuron-atlas-analysis/README.md

      ```

    - **(1-5) Image and Cell Point Stitching**
      Uses template matching to determine stitching parameters and applies them to cell coordinates.
 Finalizes 3D spatial positions of all cell points.
+This part is well explained by Yoshida SY et al., submitted.

      **Notebook:**
      ```